starsbeyond/beyond-the-frontiers/README.md

 #### Ranking

-Every player, bothj commanders and souls, have their own rank in a faction.
+Every player, both commanders and souls, have their own rank in a faction.
 The once chosen faction can't be changed.
 Ranking and faction loyalty is calculated automatically and extensive statistics is being collected.

 The ranking of a soul helps the system to pick the most suitable player to streaming into a particular unit.